LVala/zaft/README.md

     }
 }

-// these two function have to append/pop entry to/from the log fn logAppend(ud: *UserData, log_entry: Raft.LogEntry) !void {
+// these two functions have to append/pop entry to/from the log fn logAppend(ud: *UserData, log_entry: Raft.LogEntry) !void {
     try ud.database.appendEntry(log_entry);
 }